Sterile Neutrino as an Asymmetric Dark Matter: Phenomenological aspects

 \subsection{Higgs invisible decay}

-Another important phenomenological consequence of the present model arises from the Higgs portal interaction between the SM Higgs field and the scalar mediator $\phi$.
-This interaction allows for the invisible decay of the Higgs boson into a pair of mediator particles, provided that the kinematic condition $m_\phi < m_h/2$ is satisfied.
-Such decay channels contribute to the invisible Higgs width and are tightly constrained by LHC measurements~\cite{Aad:2015,Aaboud:2019,ATLAS:2022,CMS:2023}.
+The Higgs-portal interaction provides a possible connection between the visible and dark sectors through the coupling $\lambda_{\phi H} \phi^2 H^\dagger H$.
+In principle, this interaction allows the invisible decay of the Higgs boson into a pair of scalar mediators,